-married to John, fecond Earle of Marr, Lord High Thefaurer of Scotland: fhe had to him John, the third Earle of Mar.
+was married to John, fecond Earle of Marr, Lord High Thefaurer of fecond daugh-Scotland: she had to him John, the third Earle of Mar.
 He married Lady Jean Hay, daughter to Frances Earle of Erroll, and begat with her John, the fourth Earle of Mar, and tuo daughters, Lady Elifabeth Erskine, and Lady Marrie Erskine.
 Lady Marrie never married.
-Lady Elifabeth married Archbald Lord Napper: fhe had to him tuo fones, Archbald, now Lord Nappier, and John Napier, and three daughters, Mrs. Jean, Margaret, and Marie.
+Lady Elifabeth married Archbald Lord Napper: she had to him tuo fones, Archbald, now Lord Nappier, and John Napier, and three daughters, Mrs. Jean, Margaret, and Marie.
 John Napier was a hopefull youth, first page to King Charles the Second, then cornet to his guard of horfe.
-He went, upon point of gallantrie, to ferve in the English fleet against the Hollanders, in anno , where he was unhappily killed by a cannon flot, to the great regraite of all who knew him.
-Mrs. Jean married Nicolfon of Carnock, [and] had a fone.
-Mrs. Margaret married Mr. Brifbane, and hes children.
-Mrs. Marie died a maid.
+He went, upon point of gallantrie, to ferve in the English fleet against the Hollanders, in anno , where he was unhappily killed by a cannon shot, to the great regraite of all who knew him.
+Mrs. Jean married Nicolfon of Carnock, [and] had a

-John, the fourth Earle of Mar, married Lady Jean Mackenzie, daughter to George Earle of Seaforth, and begot John, the fifth Earle,
+John, the fourth Earle of Mar, married Lady Jean Mackenzie, daughter to George Earle of Seaforth, and begot John, the fifth